jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 15.md

 [[Entry 14|← Previous Entry]] <span style="float: right;">[[Entry16|Next Entry →]]</span>
 <div style="text-align: left; font-size: 1.25em;"><em>314Fi.2Q.78-79</em></div>

 I retrieved Serroux's Chime of the Last Song from Fischer's body, anticipating the need for a clear record should my actions be questioned.
 I delivered my report directly to Admiral Katharis.
 Admiral Marceline Valantis met the news with evident distress.
 Mother stated that, as a daughter of Katharis my actions required no justification.
-She opened a gate to Conscriptus and promptly departed.
+She opened a gate to [[Conscriptus]] and promptly departed.

 Upon our arrival, that household staff settled the others with predictable efficiency.
 I departed to my room to clean up and prepare for the inevitable discussion.

-Mother reports that Fischer could not have arranged the ambush alone; a Ledgermen collaborator is almost certain.
+Mother reports that [[Fischer Valantis|Fischer]] could not have arranged the ambush alone; a Ledgermen collaborator is almost certain.
 She commended my handling of the engagement and spoke about the expectations of leadership within our House.
 Most surprising was her admission: “I have been demanding of you because I see you taking this seat one day.”

-My reunion with Celeste was sharper than anticipated.
+My reunion with [[Celeste Katharis|Celeste]] was sharper than anticipated.
 Training has honed her in my absence; I recognize the early coldness of my own formation in her.
 Some of her warmth remains.
 I had not realized how sharply I felt the absence of my family until standing beside her again.

-NOTE: House staff report Mazarin spent considerable time in the library.
+NOTE: House staff report [[Mazarin]] spent considerable time in the library.
 While no disturbance was not noted, she is suspected to have accessed Celeste’s journal.

-NOTE: Kitchen staff overseeing the dinner service observed Varrick arrive approximately forty minutes early, sharing whiskey with Lord Dainric Katharis.
+NOTE: Kitchen staff overseeing the dinner service observed [[Charles Brand|Charles]] arrive approximately forty minutes early, sharing whiskey with Lord Dainric Katharis.

-After dinner, four of us, Celeste, Mazarin, Enoch, and myself, moved to the training hall.
+After dinner, four of us, Celeste, Mazarin, [[Enoch]], and myself, moved to the training hall.

 Mazarin used her telekinetic craft to sharpen my evasive footwork and refine my parries; her precision makes for an efficient drill.
 Enoch defeated Celeste in their duel.
 She has grown markedly since my departure.